-(6) In any proceedings in respect of an offence under this section, evidence that a person has offered, procured or provided or has promised to procure or provide money, office, employment, food, drink, gifts or prizes or other valuable consideration to any person is, in the absence of evidence to the contrary, proof of intent to influence a person to vote or refrain from voting, unless
+(6) In any proceedings in respect of an offence under this section, evidence that a person has offered, procured or provided or has promised to procure or provide money, office, employment, food, drink, gifts or prizes or other valuable consideration to any person is, in the absence of evidence to the contrary, proof of intent to influence a person to vote for or against a question or to refrain from voting, unless

 - (a) the matter is exempted under subsection (5); or - (b) the person is acting strictly in accordance with an obligation to pay employees for time to vote under section 23.
+S.Nu.
+2015,c.18,s.2(9).